Required

 Fraud in the Execution

-It is important when hiring a DC wills attorney to work with one who has a great deal of experience doing estates and trust administration.
+It is important when hiring a DC attorney to work with one who has a great deal of experience doing estates and trust administration and is familiar with the process of detecting fraud in DC wills.
 Often these issues or pitfalls can be avoided by using somebody who with experience administering trusts and estates throughout their career.
 There are some common ways an attorney can ensure the witnesses are independent, that the attestation clause is correct.
 An attorney may keep notes if competency or capacity is an issue about what they used to determine those factors.
 There are many practical ways an attorney can assist to minimize complications in the acceptance of a last will and testament.

 Legitimizing a Holographic or Oral Will

 The nature of a holographic will is that it must be in the sole writing of the testator.
 It’s really a question for the court to determine whether it meets all of the necessities of being a will.
 For example, if someone writes in their will they leave all of their assets to John Doe, but didn’t sign it or didn’t recite that it was their last will and testament, the court can reject it.
 There are different issues why the court can reject the holographic will.
 There’s really nothing an attorney can do after somebody has passed away to correct a holographic will.
-A wills attorney in DC can assist draft a non-holographic to avoid the concern of having a valid last will and testament.
+An attorney can assist draft a non-holographic to avoid the concern of having a valid last will and testament.
 If someone dies without a last will and testament, an attorney can help you administer the estate according to the laws of intestacy.
+Contact us for help.